-3. The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles (e.g., research, services, and other professional activities).
+III.
+Individual and cultural diversity Mid-Yr 1 Year 1 Year 2 Year 3 Year 4 Year 5 1.
+An understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves; 2.
+Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service; 3.
+The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles (e.g., research, services, and other professional activities).
 This includes the ability to apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their careers.
 Also included is the ability to work effectively with individuals whose group membership, demographic characteristics, or world views create conflict with their own.
 4. Demonstrate the requisite knowledge base, ability to articulate an approach to working effectively with diverse individuals and groups, and apply this approach effectively in their professional work.

 Comments Mid-Yr 1

 Comments Year 1

 Comments Year 2

 Comments Year 3

 Comments Year 4

-Comments Year 4 Comments Year 5
+Comments Year 5

-r Program Year; 4=Mo eets Profes sion Wide

-Comments Year 5 Rating Scale: 1= Improvement Needed; 2=Meets Expectation for Program Year; 3=E Competencies; N/A= Not Applicable f or this evalu ation

-Comments Year 5 Rating Scale: 1= Improvement Needed; 2=Meets Expectation for Program Year; 3=E or this evalu Mid-Yr 1 ation r Program Year 2 Year; 4=Mo Year 3 eets Profess Year 4 sion Wide Year 5

-Comments Year 5 Rating Scale: 1= Improvement Needed; 2=Meets Expectation for Program Year; 3=E Competencies; N/A= Not Applicable f IV.
-Professional values and attitudes 1.
-Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare or this evalu Mid-Yr 1 ation
+Rating Scale: 1= Improvement Needed;2=Meets Expectation for Program Year;3=Exceeds Expectations for Program Year;4=Intern-Ready;N/A= Not Applicable for this evaluation

-Comments Year 5 Rating Scale: 1= Improvement Needed; 2=Meets Expectation for Program Year; 3=E Competencies; N/A= Not Applicable f IV.
-Professional values and attitudes 1.
-Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfar of others.
-2. Engage in self-reflection regarding one's personal and professional functioning; engage in or this evalu Mid-Yr 1 ation
+IV.
+Professional values and attitudes Mid-Yr 1 Year 1 Year 2 Year 3 Year 4 Year 5 1.
+Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.
+2. Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
+3. Actively seek and demonstrate openness and responsiveness to feedback and supervision.
+4. Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.

 Comments Mid-Yr 1

 Comments Year 1

 Comments Year 2

 Comments Year 3

 Comments Year 4

 Comments Year 5

-Rating Scale: 1= Imp provement Needed; 2=Meets Expectation for Program Year; 3=E Competencies; N/A= Not Applicable fo - Program Year; 4=Me ets Profess ion Wide
+Rating Scale: 1= Improvement Needed; 2=Meets Expectation for Program Year; 3=Exceeds Expectations for Program Year; 4=Intern-Ready; N/A= Not Applicable for this evaluation

-V. Communication and interpersonal skills Mid-Yr 1 Year 1 Year 2 Year 3 Year 4 Year 5

-effective relationships with a wide range of individuals, including organizations, supervisors, supervisees, and those receiving

-2. Produce and comprehe nd oral, nonverbal, and written communications that are

-informative and well-inte concepts. grated; demonstrate a thorough grasp of professional language and

-3. Demonstrate effective i well. interpersonal skills and ability to manage difficult communication
+V. Communication and interpersonal skills Mid-Yr 1 Year 1 Year 2 Year 3 Year 4 Year 5 1.
+Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
+2. Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts.
+3. Demonstrate effective interpersonal skills and ability to manage difficult communication well.

 Comments Mid-Yr 1

 Comments Year 1

 Comments Year 2

 Comments Year 3

 Comments Year 4

 Comments Year 5

-Rating Scale: 1= Improvement Needed; 2=Meets Expectation for Program Year; 3=Exceeds Expectations for Program Year; 4=Meets Profession Wide

-Competencies; N/A= Not Applicable for or this evaluation ation
+Rating Scale: 1= Improvement Needed; 2=Meets Expectation for Program Year; 3=Exceeds Expectations for Program Year; 4=Intern-Ready; N/A= Not Applicable for this evaluation

 VI.
-Assessment: Mid-Yr Year 1 Year 2 Year 3 Year 4 Year 5

-1

-nowledge of diagnostic classification systems, functional and including consideration of client strengths and psychopathology.
+Assessment: Mid-Yr 1 Year 1 Year 2 Year 3 Year 4 Year 5 1.
+Demonstrate current knowledge of diagnostic classification systems, functional and dysfunctional behaviors, including consideration of client strengths and psychopathology.
+2. Demonstrate understanding of human behavior within its context (e.g., family, social, societal and cultural).